grvdshwl/Notes/Clean Code/Clean Code 3.md

 ## Liskov substition principle.

-Objects should be replaceble with the instances their sub classes without altering the behaviour.
+Objects should be replaceble with the instances of their sub classes without altering the behaviour.

       class Bird {}